f5devcentral/f5-distributed-cloud-labs-101/application/docs/index.rst

 Background
 ~~~~~~~~~~

-DemoBrews is a company that specializing specialty craft beers.
+DemoBrews is a company that specializing in selling craft beers.
 The company has a fledgling e-commerce business to go along with their existing stores.
 The customer's dev team has built and maintains a web application.
 The app is deployed in an expensive on-premise data center (ie. the UDF deployment).